spatialnetworkslab/homelocator/README.md

 attributes:

   - a unique identifier for the person or user
-  - a unique identifier for the spatial locaiton for the data point
+  - a unique identifier for the spatial location for the data point
-  - a timestamp that relects the time the data point was created
+  - a timestamp that reflects the time the data point was created

 You can use `validate_dataset()` to validate your input dataset before starting identifying meaningful locations.
 In this function, you need to